 Know what forms are required

 Transfer student or not, to apply for federal, state, and/or institutional aid, you must submit the Free Application for Federal Student Aid (FAFSA).
-You should complete the FAFSA as soon after January 1 as possible.
-You can submit it to up to six schools, so you can include your current institution if you are unsure about where or if you’re going to transfer.
-The FAFSA is completely free and can be found at www.fafsa.ed.gov.
+You should complete the FAFSA as soon after October 1 as possible.
+The FAFSA is completely free and can be found at fafsa.ed.gov.
 If you filed a FAFSA last year, you can file a renewal this year.
 This makes the process easier by auto-populating some of last year’s answers for you.

 It could happen that the information required where you are now will be different at your next institution.
 Make sure to research the needed documents and know which school requires which forms.